Cyang18/conf-chat/README.md

    This script will listen for incoming connections on a specified port and display the usernames and addresses of connected peers.

 3. **Run the Chat Application:**
-   To start the chat application, run the following command:
+   To start the chat application, run the following command on the terminal:
    ```bash
    python p2p.py
    ```
+   Note: To create multiple peers, create mutlple instances on the terminal.

-4. **Configuration:**
+5. **Configuration:**
    - You can modify the `peers` list in the `main()` function of `p2p.py` to include other peer addresses and ports for connecting to additional peers.

+## Developed by
+- Chris Yang
+- Jedidiah Pollard